Accounts & Finance Executive

 • GSTR 2A is an auto-populated form and due date is not applicable as it is for reference purposes only.

-Q4.
-What is cost sheet?
-Please take an example and elaborate it.
+Q. What is a cost sheet?
+Please provide an example and elaborate.

 Ans.